dami-gupta-git/onco_mind_v0/README.md

 ANTHROPIC_API_KEY=your-anthropic-key
 ```

-## EvidencePanel
+## Insight

-The `EvidencePanel` is the core output model with sections for:
+The `Insight` is the core output model with sections for:

 | Section | Contents |
 |---------|----------|